 Things I know now but wish I knew then…

-Meds – A love/hate relationship
+Medications – A love/hate relationship

-If you haven’t already, please read my blog about episodic migraine and medications.
-Understanding the role of migraine meds as well as others you may take is very important.
-Implementing the steps from that one blog may help you tremendously.
 The Personal Plan to Roll-Back Attacks detailed in the blog may take a few weeks for you to implement if you take those prescribed and over-the-counter medications.
 The effort will be worth it.
 Medications can provide wonderful relief when properly taken.
 I wish I knew that the the medications that were helping me live my life and ditch my increasing migraine attacks ultimately hurt me.
-The good news is that now they help me again.
+The good news is that now that my migraine attack frequency has diminished, they help me again.

 Next, take a good look at what you think your triggers are.